byllc/Resume/README.md

 ### Partner, Surplus Stock Exchange
 **May 2006 - August 2007**
-* Co-Founder:
+* Co-Founder: Contributing to business related decisions as part of a small startup team.
-* Senior Software Developer: Along with two senior developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
+* Senior Software Developer: Along with two other developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
 The final product was a Ruby on Rails application with significant javascript and minor Flash components.